peterkwkwan/Programming_Theory/python-M1/API.md

 ```

-- loop through all the items and get only the titles
+- loop through all the items

 ```
 for item in news_list: